How to Buy a Ceiling Fan – A Four-Step Guide

 Ceiling fans are controlled by handheld remotes, wall controls, or pull chains.

 It’s important to note that not all ceiling fans have all three controls.
 The point?
-Pick a fan with the control or controls you want and need.
+It’s a good idea to choose a fan that comes with the controls that are most important to you.

 Handheld Remote Controls